numaproj/numaflow/docs/user-guide/reference/autoscaling.md

   support autoscaling, typically increasing the value leads to lower processing rate, thus less replicas.
 - `targetBufferAvailability` - Targeted buffer availability in percentage, defaults to `50`.
 It is only effective for `UDF` and `Sink` vertices, it determines how aggressive you want to do for autoscaling, increasing the value will bring more replicas.
-- `replicasPerScale` - Maximum number of replicas change happens in one scale up or down operation, defaults to `2`.
+- `replicasPerScaleUp` - Maximum number of replicas change happens in one scale up operation, defaults to `2`.
 For example, if current replica number is 3, the calculated desired replica number is 8; instead of scaling up the vertex to 8, it only does 5.
+- `replicasPerScaleDown` - Maximum number of replicas change happens in one scale down operation, defaults to `2`.
+For example, if current replica number is 9, the calculated desired replica number is 4; instead of scaling down the vertex to 4, it only does 7.
+- `replicasPerScale` - (Deprecated: Use `replicasPerScaleUp` and `replicasPerScaleDown` instead, will be removed in v1.5) Maximum number of replicas change happens in one scale up or down operation, defaults to `2`.

 To disable Numaflow autoscaling, set `disabled: true` as following.